- Conductor, Choral Union

 - Recipient of the 2002 Raymond W. Brock Memorial Composition Commission - American Choral Directors Association

-Richard Nance is Director of Choral Studies at Pacific Lutheran University in Tacoma, Washington, where he conducts the Choir of the West, University Singers and Choral Union.
-He also teaches the choral conducting sequence and supervises student teachers.
+After a successful 30 year tenure at PLU, Richard Nance retired in May 2022.
+He served as the sixth conductor of the Choir of the West, and also conducted University Singers and Choral Union.
+He taught the choral conducting sequence and supervised student teachers.
 Prior to coming to Pacific Lutheran, Dr. Nance taught at Amarillo College and in public schools in Texas and New Mexico.
 Nance holds bachelors and master’s degrees from West Texas State University and the DMA degree from Arizona State University.
 He has studied conducting with Hugh Sanders, Douglas McEwen and David Stocker, and studied composition with Joseph Nelson and Randall Shinn.

 Dr. Nance is an active member of the American Choral Directors Association, and has served as ACDA President for the state of Washington, President of the Northwestern Division, and as the Choral Reviews Editor for the Choral Journal.
 Eight choirs under Nance’s direction have been selected to appear at ACDA regional conferences, most recently the Choir of the West at the 2022 NWACDA conference in Spokane, Washington.
 Nance conducted the PLU Choral Union in performance at the 2001 ACDA National Convention in San Antonio and the Choir of the West at the 2013 ACDA National Conference in Dallas.
 Choir of the West was selected to be a featured choir at the 2015 National Collegiate Choral Directors Association Conference, and presented a concert under the direction of conference headliner Simon Carrington.
 Dr. Nance’s choirs have toured Europe on several occasions and have appeared at prestigious festivals, winning Gold awards at the 2011 Harmonie Festival in Lindenholzhausen, Germany (Choir of the West) and the 2014 Florence International Choir Festival (Choral Union Tour Ensemble).
 Under Nance’s direction the Choir of the West and PLU Chamber Singers won Gold certificates and first place in three categories at the 2015 Anton Bruckner Choir Competition in Linz, Austria, and Choir of the West received the “Anton Bruckner Award” for winning the entire competition.
 In the summer of 2019, Choir of the West was selected to be one of fourteen choirs competing at the prestigious Marktoberdorf Chamber Choir Competition in Germany.